dylb0t/dr-tin/README.md

 You will need to modify a file with your Simutronics user name, password and the character name in question.

 # TODO
-- roundtime countdown
+- COMPLETE roundtime countdown
+-- Global roundtime countdown
+-- Could be modified in the future to utilize return value on function instead of global variable.
+May be safer.
 - better navigation
 - spell system
+-- Underway.
+Have the Summon Admitance and Impediance systems built, and they work incredibly well.
 - maps
-- obvious paths above prompt
+- obvious paths and Roundtime above prompt